 That said I loved the school and my teacher was a really nice guy, he just wasn’t the right teacher for me.
 I did learn a lot and after 50 hours of classes over 10 days I got a pretty great foundation.

 I spent most of the week confused and mute!
 Struggling to understand most of the questions the family asked me and I could hardly answer anything.
-The dad asked me most days what I’d learnt that day.
+The dad asked me most days what I’d learned that day.
 After 5 intense hours, I had no brain power to recall anything!
 So I normally responded with “mucho” or “mas”.
 I also spent most of the week repetitively saying “si” whilst nodding my head like a fool.
 The school was quiet and I hadn’t found any friends because I pretty much went to school then came back ate and crashed out.

 By the second week, I noticed I was able to follow along with the families conversations pretty easily.
 I understood their questions, even though I struggled to find the correct words to answer them.
 By the end of the week, I was able to join in conversations and answer questions using my very broken Spanish.
 I decided to put myself to the test taking an overnight trip to Pana and the Chichi Market.
 It really helped my confidence just going out and speaking to people.

 It was a tough decision but I decided not to take any more classes.
 I was able to stay in my homestay thankfully and I was really glad of this.
 It meant I could continue to practice my Spanish with them whilst reviewing my mountains of notes from the previous 2 weeks.
 However, I made the most of this time by practising my Spanish as much as I could.